 The debate over the intensity of blood pressure (BP) lowering for patients with hypertension has been going on for decades.
 Additional fuel to the fire was recently added with the early halt and publication of the Systolic Blood Pressure Intervention Trial (SPRINT).
 So “how low should you go” for patients with high BP?
 Do lower BP goals reduce CV outcomes and death, particularly in patients at high risk?
 Do they cause greater adverse effects?
 Or perhaps even worsen CV outcomes?
 These questions were examined in SPRINT.

 The recommended treatment duration for a first episode of unprovoked venous thromboembolism (VTE) is, at a minimum, 3 months with extended anticoagulation favored for those who are not at high risk for bleeding.
 However, the optimal duration of anticoagulation therapy remains unknown.

 The Prolonged Anticoagulation Treatment for a First Episode of Idiopathic Pulmonary Embolism (PADIS-PE) study examines this question but, most importantly, provides insights about patient outcomes after anticoagulation treatment is discontinued

 Many clinicians are questioning the role pharmacists play in anticoagulation therapy management as direct oral anticoagulants (DOACs) increasingly replace warfarin for a variety of indications.
 A recent study examined medication adherence and therapy management practices at Veterans Health Administration (VHA) patient care sites.
 Although this study does not have all the answers, it does reveal the importance of patient selection and ongoing patient monitoring – potentially key roles for pharmacists.

-how about a single dose of dexamethasone and your done!
+To treat acute asthma exacerbations in children, how about a single dose of dexamethasone and your done!
 Sounds simple, easy, and convenient.
 But is it too good to be true?